 He continued the hard sell at 100 EUR as I walked back into Monastiraki Square to the Metro station entrance.

-In the open space of the square, he finally conceded I was not a buyer and he headed down the Athens Flea Market alley.
+In the open space of the square, he finally conceded I was not a buyer and left me.
+He headed down the alley of Athens Flea Market.

 Time to stamp my ticket out of Athens

 Inside Monastiraki Metro station there were large board signs describing archaeological finds as old as 8th century B.C. during the construction of the Metro.
 I had ten minutes before my train to the airport departed.
 Sufficient time to look at some old brickwork and read large signs on top of a platform lining one side of the under street level room in Monastiraki Metro station.

-I walked along the elevated clear platform reading information boards, luckily spotting a large pile of fresh vomit on the clear plexiglass before stepping in it.
+I walked along the elevated clear platform reading information boards.
+Luckily I spotted the large pile of fresh vomit near the end of the clear plexiglass walkway before stepping on it.

 I was ready to get out of Athens.

-Back on the Metro I was back in Athens Airport before 18:00 in time to get through security and make my 19:00 flight to Sofia.
+Back on the Metro, I was back in Athens Airport before 18:00.
+Sufficient time to get through security and make my 19:00 flight to Sofia.

 Ironically, on the flight to Sofia, I read an Aegean Airlines inflight magazine article about the National Garden in Athens.
-The article described a green oasis right in the center of Athens, where people escape the hectic city streets for peaceful strolls through green space, and where many cats roam among ruins and numerous species of plants in the National Garden of Athens.
+The article described a green oasis right in the center of Athens, where people escape the hectic city streets for peaceful strolls through green space.
+Many cats roam among ruins and numerous species of plants in the National Garden of Athens.

-The National Garden is free admission and located by Syntagma Square Metro Station, the other Metro station the tourism representative at Athens Airport had suggested to me as a good place to visit.
+The National Garden of Athens is located by Syntagma Square Metro Station, the other Metro station in central Athens the tourism representative at Athens Airport had suggested to me as a good place to visit.